haseebthedev/React-Native-Auth/readme.md

 npm run android
 ```

-This is a test task for React Native by Ropstam.
+This is a test task for React Native to implement auth.

 The project structure is as follows: